Top 5 Hot Disk Publications

 Rev. Sci.
 Instrum., 62 (3), 797-804 (1991).

-2. ”Thermal conductivity, thermal diffusivity and specific heat of thin samples from transient measurement with Hot Disk sensors”
+2. ”Thermal conductivity, thermal diffusivity, and specific heat of thin samples from transient measurements with Hot Disk sensors”

 Mattias Gustavsson, Ernest Karawacki and Silas E. Gustafsson

 3. ”On the Use of Transient Plane Source Sensors for Studying Materials with Direction Dependent Properties”

 Proceedings of the 26th International Thermal Conductivity Conference, Massachusetts, Cambridge, 6–8 August 2005, edited by R. Dinwiddie (Oak Ridge National Laboratory, Oak Ridge, Tennessee, 2004), p.
 367–377.

 4. ”On the Use of the Hot Disk Thermal Constants Analyser for Measuring the Thermal Conductivity of Thin Samples of Electrically Insulating Materials”

 J.S.
 Gustavsson, Mattias Karl Gustavsson and Silas E. Gustafsson

 Thermal Conductivity 24, Eds.
 P.S.
 Gaal, D. E. Apostolescu (Lancaster, MA: Technomic), p.
 116-122 (1997).